 Shepard takes off, eventually.
 The launch is a success, even if the filter he pulled over the periscope to shield his eyes from glare earlier obscures his view of the earth.
 “Damn, what a beautiful view,” he says nonetheless.
 After a bit of necessary tension, he lands back on earth, safe and sound.

 “Flight” gets the titular flight over and done with earlier than expected, with plenty left to address.
-Deke, after being grounded due to his arrhythmia, is found a position as a liaison between the astronauts and the rest of STG – an astronaut communicator, or “***-com”, as he puts it.
+Deke, after being grounded due to his arrhythmia, is found a position as a liaison between the astronauts and the rest of STG – an astronaut communicator, or “a*s-com”, as he puts it.
 That’s a name that’ll need to be changed.
 In the meantime, Shepard, to the complete bafflement of Glenn, continues to downplay the whole affair, lamenting the short flight time, the fact he couldn’t actually see anything, and how the simulator felt more real than the real thing.